hmiguel/navegante-reader/README.md

 ## What is this?

-This is basic console client that able to read the content from the Navegante (Lisboa) transport smartcard and structure in way that can be translated by the decoding API (https://navegante.rijo.io/).
+This is basic console client that able to read the content from the Navegante (Lisboa) smartcard and structure it in a way that can be translated by the decoding API (https://navegante.rijo.io/).

 The output is a human readable json with the card content info.